Roseli02/git-introducion/README.md

-'Hello, my dear Friend!'
-'Hello, my dear Friend!'
+'Hello, Friend!
+How are you?'